NOC-MDP/ReSow-Ceeds-V4/docs/InstallGuide.md

 To keep the service going once the terminal window is closed please refer to the systemd services section.

 ### Setup MbTileserver
-The backend uses mbtileserver this is a vector tile server written in go.
+The back-end uses mbtileserver this is a vector tile server written in go.
 The tileserver needs to be built as follows

 ````shell
 $ go install github.com/consbio/mbtileserver@latest
 ````